 Another commenter expressed concern that the presumption as written in the proposed regulations could create a dual standard for worker classification under the Code, in which a worker could be classified as an independent contractor for employment tax purposes, and an employee for purposes of claiming section 199A deduction.
-This could result in an independent contractor being held liable for selfemployment taxes and unable to claim the section 199A deduction on income that would otherwise qualify as QBI.
+This could result in an independent contractor being held liable for self-employment taxes and unable to claim the section 199A deduction on income that would otherwise qualify as QBI.
 The commenter suggested that if the presumption is retained, it should include an exemption for certain independent contractors based on factors including income, source of income, industry practice, and timeframe.

 A different commenter suggested that the presumption should provide that an independent contractor is operating as such and that it is up to the relevant Federal agencies to determine whether the business misclassified the individual.
-The commenter also noted that the IRS is barred from issuing regulations with respect to the employment status of any individual for employment tax purposes under Section 530(b) of the Revenue Act of 1978 (P.L.
-95-600), as amended by section 9(d)(2) of P.L.
-96-167, section 1(a) of P.L.
-96-541, and section 269(c) of P.L.
-97-248, and that the presumption could result in an individual otherwise subject to self-employment tax to not get the benefit of the section 199A deduction.
+The commenter also noted that the IRS is barred from issuing regulations with respect to the employment status of any individual for employment tax purposes under section 530(b), and that the presumption could result in an individual otherwise subject to self-employment tax to not get the benefit of the section 199A deduction.
 Another commenter argued that an employee who changes his status from employee to independent contractor so he may deduct business expenses on Schedule C and claim a section 199A deduction is exercising his right to structure his business transactions to minimize his tax liability.